Maldives to hold run-off vote despite court delay: official

 Political analysts and human rights campaigners say the islands have been in political and economic limbo ever since.

-Critical challenges facing the next president include a rise in Islamist ideology, human rights abuses and a lack of investor confidence after the government cancelled the Maldives’ biggest foreign investment project with India’s GMR Infrastructure.
+Critical challenges facing the next president include a rise in Islamist ideology, human rights abuses and a lack of investor confidence after the government cancelled the Maldives’ biggest foreign investment project with India’s GMR Infrastructure GMRI.NS.

-Additional reporting by Ranga Sirilal; Writing by Shihar Aneez; Editing by Mike Collett-White
+Additional reporting by Ranga Sirilal and Shihar Aneez; editing by Mike Collett-White